-The Ocellated Turkey looks similar to the Common Turkey but is much more colourful and is larger; the males can grow to a metre in length.
-Its name derives from the peacock-like ocelli (eyes) on the tail feathers.
+The Ocellated Turkey looks similar to the Common Turkey but the males in particular are much more colourful and larger, growing to a metre in length.
+They have inflatable wattles on their heads and a startling bare blue head and neck.
+The word ‘ocellated’ derives from the peacock-like ocelli (eyes) on the tail feathers.

-The Ocellated Turkey is found in Southern Mexico, Guatemala and Belize, preferring to live among the edge of forest.
+The Ocellated Turkey is found in Southern Mexico, Northern Guatemala and Belize, preferring to live among the edge of forest.
+During the breeding season it also uses more open habitat and seasonally flooded areas.

 Threats and Conservation